 Away from the studio, Andrea is an Ambassador for the Duke of Edinburgh’s Award Scheme and a Patron for Kidney Wales.
 She is married to Wales rugby player Lee Byrne.

-Andrew has an early start every weekday morning presenting the Wales news bulletins for Daybreak.
+Andrew has an early start every weekday morning presenting the Wales news bulletins for Good Morning Britain.

 He’s used to the hours having done similar work on radio stations in Worcester, Wolverhampton and Cardiff where he was News Editor.